CyberStrike/FormGuardJS/README.md

 # FormGuardJS

-A Form Validation Library that comes with it's own error messages.
+A Simple Form Validation Library that comes with it's own error messages.

 ## QuickStart